erl67/Breakout3D/README.md

 ## Instructions:

-Position controller as desired, hit any key to begin
+Position controller as desired, hit any key to begin (or wait 5s)

-Balls Available per level - [1, 2, 4, 3]
+Balls Available per level - [1, 2, 4, 6, 6]

 Board will rotate based on score, 50% score bonus when moving